contao/docs/docs/dev/reference/dca/callbacks.md

 ### `config.oncut`

-Executed before a record is removed from the database.
+Is executed after a record has been moved to a new position.

 {{% expand "Parameters" %}}
 * `\Contao\DataContainer` Data Container object